Ever find yourself crying for no obvious reason?

 The impulse to cry is often taken for granted.
 People who cry when touched by emotion are doing what is natural, emotionally.

-In fact, when the individual is able to start crying again, it's seen as a positive sign for the reason that they're now having feelings.
+In fact, when the individual is able to start crying again, it's seen as a positive sign for the reason that they're now feeling their feelings.

 "I can't stop crying"